ServiceStackApps/typescript-redux/README.md

 ## Preloading Dependencies

-Although the excitement only lasts as long until you witness a noticeable delay in rendering Hello World?
+Although the excitement only lasts a short while until you witness a noticeable delay in rendering Hello World?
 Checking the network requests tab shows the root cause: **170 requests** to render the simplest React App!

-Since we don't have the luxury of HTTP2's multiplexed requests in VS.NET's WebDev server, we need to find a way to get the network requests count down.
-The common solution for this is to create an interim bundle with your 3rd party dependencies as they wont change frequently.
+Since we don't have the luxury of HTTP 2's multiplexed requests in VS.NET's WebDev server, we need to find a way to get the network requests countdown.
+The common solution for this is to create an interim bundle with your 3rd party dependencies which change infrequently.
 We can do this by creating a simple `.tsx` file that just references all the 3rd party dependencies you want in the bundle, e.g:

 ### [deps.tsx](https://github.com/ServiceStackApps/typescript-redux/blob/8fbf5e4d2ed9bddc0ac73a17e3dbb954ffad13b3/src/TypeScriptRedux/src/deps.tsx)